wheelercj/chriswheeler.dev/content/posts/making-discord-bots.md

 - `jsk sync .` to sync any slash commands that are just for the current Discord server
 - `jsk sync *` to sync server slash commands to all known servers

+After syncing, you might want to reload Discord by pressing `Ctrl+R` (Mac: `Cmd+R`) so the changes appear quickly.
 Jishaku can give you feedback in most cases if there's a problem with your slash command data.
 Discord has a bunch of rules about slash commands, such as how long the command descriptions are.
 There's also a rate limit on syncing commands, and Discord is usually vague about what their rate limits are.

 If you ever end up with two of each slash command, there are a few things you can try that might help: